griffithlab/immuno_gcp_wdl_manuscript/Troubleshooting_README.md

 To generate the Peptides 51mer Excel sheet there are two steps: (1) generating the protein fasta and (2) generating the manual review files.

+## TODO- NEED TO ADD SOME TROUBLESHOOTING EXAMPLES FOR FAILURES IN THE PIPELINE RUN ITSELF. (mentioning some general ideas here)

+1. Most common errors related to user error when generating the YAML file.
+Check the cloud YAML file after cloudize workflows to make sure that all the file paths are in the google cloud bucket.
+And also check that all the files got uploaded.
+Also, check that the sample name in the readgroup is identical to the sample name in the field below.
+2. Cromwell logging is difficult to parse, so there is not a single good way to troubleshoot a run failure.
+However, a good place to start is looking if there is a message pointing the user to a stderr log file from a step.

 ## Preparing for ITB Review

 After the pipeline run has been completed, we can verify that the outputs look normal and begin creating a summary of the pipeline to be presented at the ITB Review meeting where a panel of experts will review the predicted neoantigens.
 These meetings usually are about a 30 minutes to an hour per case so it is useful to create a case summary which we call a Genomics Review Report to orient everyone to the case.
 Some suggested information to include at the top of the report would be: an introduction to the case including things like cancer type, past treatments, any anynomallies and a list/links to the most important files used for this case (namely the IGV and pvacview files) .